 Who can request a bin upgrade?

-Following the introduction of Council’s flat fee for bin service options, as of Thursday 1 July 2021, property owners and tenants can request a change to a property’s bin options.
+Following the introduction of Council’s flat fee for bin service options, as of Thursday 1 July 2021, property owners and tenants can request to upgrade a bin service to a property’s bin options.

 Tenants need to provide proof of residency (eg. a current lease agreement or utility bill).

-Any additional bins to the standard bin options (eg. extra bins) still need to be requested by the owner of the property, as fees will apply.
+Any additional bins or downgrading of a bin service to the standard bin options (eg. extra bins/removal of additional bins) still need to be requested by the owner of the property, as fees will apply.